-Take your time.Cooling-off periodYou're more likely to choose the right retirement village if you can make a considered decision.Cooling-off period Period of time in which money back.
+Take your time.
+You're more likely to choose the right retirement village if you can make a considered decision.
+Cooling-off period Period of time in whi money back.
 Make a list of the things you'd like in an ideal village.
-Disclosure stateme Check that the village you're interested in is registered and if it is a member of the Retirement Village Association: retirementvillages.org.nz facilities of a village.
-The information about entry Visit different villages and find out what they offer.
-The repayment of your other charges specified Talk to the residents and ask them about living in the village. right agreement.
+Disclosure statement Refers to the ownersh Check that the village you're interested in is registered and if it is a member of the Retirement Village Association: retirementvillages.org.nz facilities of a village.
+T information about ent Visit different villages and find out what they offer.
+Exit repayment The repayment of you other charges specifi Talk to the residents and ask them about living in the village. right agreement.
 Consider what you might need in the future.
-Fixed deduction Can you stay there if you or your spouse/partner's health or mobility declines?
-See our See our flowchart of care pathways for residents: Search for "pathways to care" on cffc.govt.nz See our A sum retained by an o deducted from your ini other names such as a fee, facilities fee, village Ask if there are any future development plans in the village that might impact on your Intending resident preferred unit or the design of the village. s People who are thinking Read the disclosure statement and occupation right agreement for the village.
-Occupation right agreement - Make sure you understand them.
-Agreement - Contract to live in a retir to occupy a unit.
+Can you stay there if you or your spouse/partner's health or mobility declines?
+See our flowchart of care pathways for residents: For information about pathways to care for retirement village residents please search for "pathways to care" on retirement.govt.nz Fixed deduction A sum retained by an deducted from your in other names such as fee, facilities fee, villag Intending residents People who are thinki Ask if there are any future development plans in the village that might impact on your preferred unit or the design of the village.
+Occupation right agreement - Contract to live in a re to occupy a unit.
+Read the disclosure statement and occupation right agreement for the village.
+Make sure you understand them.
+Residents People who live in a r right agreement.
 Contact an independent financial planner or accountant experienced in retirement villages.
-People who live in a re right agreement.
-Talk to them about the costs, what you can afford and the money you might need if you Retirement Village leave the village, if you need full time residential care or if you wish to leave a legacy.
-Retirement Village Act 2003 (also "the Law that retirement Villa Get independent legal advice from a lawyer with experience in retirement villages matters.
-Retirement Village s Sets out minimum stand Make sure you get any verbal agreements in writing, or have them written into your Code of Practice occupation right agreement. must meet or may exce Involve your family or friends in your decision. people predominantly of Understand different levels of care available in a village and what happens if you need to transfer into full time residential care.
-Ask whether the village has a choice of premium or standard care rooms and how you could get a standard room if none is available when you need care. the resident.
-Some prov hospitals or offer house be registered.
+Talk to them about the costs, what you can afford and the money you might need if you leave the village, if you need full time residential care or if you wish to leave a legacy.
+Retirement Villages Act 2003 (also "the Act") Law that retirement vi Get independent legal advice from a lawyer with experience in retirement villages matters.
+Retirement Villages Code of Practice Sets out minimum sta must meet or may exc Make sure you get any verbal agreements in writing, or have them written into your occupation right agreement.
+Retirement village Two or more resident Involve your family or friends in your decision. people predominantly the resident.
+Some pre Understand different levels of care available in a village and what happens if you need to transfer into full time residential care.
+Ask whether the village has a choice of premium or standard care hospitals or offer hous be registered.

+rooms and how you could get a standard room if none is available when you need care.

-ch you can cancel a contract and receive your
+hich you can cancel a contract and receive your